A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Methods

-Given that current data on autonomous shuttles is confined to test pilots, our models must operate on limited input.
-Many studies have equipped their models with real-time traffic information from available car data i.e. taxi data \cite{MA2019536} to obtain accurate running time predictions.
-However, as autonomous shuttles often operate on both shared public roads and private lanes or share lanes only with pedestrians and cyclists, leveraging standard road traffic speed estimates becomes unfeasible.
-Moreover, these estimates might not be as impactful in the case of autonomous shuttles, as they adhere to specific speed regulations designed for such vehicles, which are often lower than the road's general speed limit.
+Given that current data on automated shuttles is confined to test pilots, our models must operate on limited input.
+Many studies have equipped their models with real-time traffic information from available car data, e.g., taxi data \cite{MA2019536}, to obtain accurate running time predictions.
+However, as automated shuttles often operate on both shared public roads and private lanes or share lanes only with pedestrians and cyclists, leveraging standard road traffic speed estimates becomes unfeasible.
+Moreover, these estimates might not be as impactful in the case of automated shuttles, as they adhere to specific speed regulations designed for such vehicles, which are often lower than the road's general speed limit.
 Hence, our approach adopts a time-series-based approach, where we include previous observations of the running and dwell time, respectively, on the segment into the regression task.
 However, given the data sparsity resulting from pilot testing, the most recent observations can quickly become outdated and, thus, less reliable.
 Hence, our models only include the two previous observations per segment.
-As such, our utilized features include the current position of the shuttle, current weather data, current time, and the ID of the segment and the vehicle in question, along with the two most recent observations.
-So given a vehicle id $i$, segment id $j$ and time $t$ the input to our prediction model are:
+As such, our features include the current position of the shuttle, current weather data, current time, and the ID of the segment and the ID of the vehicle in question (since vehicles can have different manufacturers and therefore different behaviors), along with the two most recent observations.
+Given vehicle id $i$, segment id $j$ and time $t$, the input to our prediction models is:

-where $\tau_t$ is the geometrically transformed time-of-day and day-of-week features, $w_t$ is the temperature, precipitation, and windspeed, $v_i$ is a one-hot encoding of the vehicle id, $s_j$ is a one-hot encoding of the segment id and $l^{(1)}_{j,t}$ and $l^{(2)}_{j,t}$ are the most recent and second most recent lag of segment $j$ at time $t$.
+where $\tau_t$ are the geometrically transformed time-of-day and day-of-week features, $w_t$ is a vector representing the temperature, precipitation, and wind speed at an hourly resolution, $v_i$ is a one-hot encoding of the vehicle id, $s_j$ is a one-hot encoding of the segment id, $p_j$ the position of the stop or start of running time segment (latitude and longitude), and $l^{(1)}_{j,t}$ and $l^{(2)}_{j,t}$ are the most recent and second most recent lag of segment $j$ at time $t$.
 The lags are either historical dwell time or running time, depending on which is being predicted.
-Then we define a model $\mathcal{F}$ that takes in the input data $x_{i,j,t}$ and predicts the next running or dwell time for that vehicle on the segment, i.e.
+Then, we define a model $\mathcal{F}$ that takes in the input data $x_{i,j,t}$ and predicts the next running or dwell time for that vehicle on the segment,